Topics

 As many gut microbiologists recognize, the digestive organs such as the stomach and intestines are "external" to the body (e.g. bad bacteria in the gut do not directly harm the body), which is perfectly consistent with what I have been explaining in this blog-the idea that the "absorption rate is important."

-(Note 1: "Diet-induced heat production" actually occurs after absorption, but it is related to digestion, so I’d like to also use it here to explain it as an external response.)
+( *1: "Diet-induced heat production" actually occurs after absorption, but it is related to digestion, so I’d like to also use it here to explain it as an external response.)

 1. What is the Atwater coefficient in the first place?

 In the 1800’s, chemists developed a method to measure the amount of calories in food by burning food and measuring the temperature change from its surroundings.
-Burning food is chemically similar to the process by which our bodies break down food to obtain energy.

-Atwater also took into account the fiber in food which we can’t digest(Note 2), and the nitrogen in our urine extracted from protein and excreted as urea.
-More than one-hundred-twenty years after this experiment, these "Atwater coefficient" are still the basis for caloric calculations for all foods[2].
+More than one-hundred-twenty years after this experiment, these "Atwater coefficient" are still the basis for caloric calculations for all foods[1].

-(Note 2: It is now known that dietary fiber produces some energy through fermentation and breakdown by the bacteria in the large intestine[3].)
+( *2: It is now known that dietary fiber produces some energy through fermentation and breakdown by the bacteria in the large intestine[2].)

-Currently, the general Atwater coefficients of 4 kcal/g for carbohydrate and protein, 9 kcal/g for fat, and 7 kcal/g for alcohol are applied to all foods regardless of the type of food.
+Currently, the general Atwater coefficients of 4kcal/g for carbohydrate and protein, 9kcal/g for fat, and 7kcal/g for alcohol are applied to all foods regardless of the type of food.

 The use of specific Atwater coefficient is also allowed, which is different for each food group[4].